 *Photos by Patti Phillips

 It’s been raining off and on for days.
-The grass is getting greener and the garden looks pretty good right now.
-We may even get a bumper crop of tomatoes.
-It even rained last week during Becki Green’s party, and people were tracking water and a little mud from the driveway runoff onto the porch all afternoon.
+It rained last week during a party, and people were tracking water and a little mud from the driveway runoff onto the porch all afternoon.
 We had so many different kinds of footprints that it would have made for a great crime scene demonstration.

 Because, one of the most overlooked pieces of evidence at a crime scene is created by footwear.